RotemSwisa/incident-response-simulator./README.md

 ```
 - If a page doesn't load, confirm host port mappings with `docker ps`.
 - If wordlists or sample hashes are missing, inspect the container volumes and the `hashes/` and `wordlists/` folders.

 ---

-## Short GitHub description (for "About" / repo short description)

-**Incident Response Simulator — hands-on cybersecurity training platform with password‑cracking, privilege‑escalation and phishing exercises, designed for safe learning and teaching.**

----